 The easiest way to achieve this is to have an automated system.
-A simple example of this would to create a special web address for each of your campaigns.
-Here you would simply measure the number of ‘hits’ on that web address.
+A simple example of this would to create a special web page for each of your campaigns.
+Here you would simply measure the number of ‘hits’ on that web page.

 If you have a more manual system, such as special codes or vouchers then you should ensure that the staff who are dealing with enquiries are aware of the need to keep a record of every enquiry and/or order.

 Most of us have run or are running marketing campaigns where we have no way of tracking response rates.
-I have a number of marketing activities in place, such as yell.com, where I have no easy way of identifying where enquiries are coming from.
+Many people have a number of marketing activities in place, such as yell.com, where they have no easy way of identifying where enquiries are coming from.

 If we just keep answering the ‘phone and don’t collect information then we will have no idea where the leads are coming from and will continue to waste money on marketing activities that are not producing any results.

 The solution to this problem is pretty straight forward – ensure that everyone who takes an enquiry from a potential new customer asks the person where they got your number and take a note of it.
 This information should be collated on a regular basis in a central location so that the information is available to everyone who needs it.
 A simple spreadsheet can be used for this purpose.